CSharperMantle/CSharperMantle.github.io/_posts/2024-10-03-fixed-point-in-truncated-base64-encoding.md

 title: "Fixed point in truncated Base64 encoding: analysis and proof with Z3"
 date: 2024-10-03 16:05:08 +0800
 lang: en
-description: >-
-    Base64 is a well-known encoding for turing arbitrary binary data into an alphanumeric ASCII string.
-It's basic idea is to reinterpret original data as characters in a 2^6=64-membered alphabet.
-Due to the input characters being 6-bits and output ones being 8-bits (ASCII characters), the length of encoded data will be different from that of the original one.
-If we consider only the common part of input and output, it is possible to construct a N-membered string S whose Base64-encoding Base64(S) has S as its prefix, i.e. Base64(S)[0:N] == S. We call such S'es "truncated fixed points" for Base64 encoding.
-author: Rong "Mantle" Bao
 categories: misc
 use_mathjax: true
 ---